railsstudent/angular-uploadphoto/README.md

 # angular-uploadphoto

-...Create a simple MEAN application to upload photo, list all photos and query photo dimensions by id.
+Create a simple MEAN application to upload photo, list all photos and query photo dimensions by id.

-...Photo is stored in /uploads directory in the server.
+Photo is stored in /uploads directory in the server.
-...Photo attributes are stored in local mongodb, database photodb, collection photos and port 27017.
+Photo attributes are stored in local mongodb, database photodb, collection photos and port 27017.

 ##Technology used:
 ###Environment: